microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 Legacy behavior can be allowed with the --Wno-disallow-legacy-binding-rules flag.
 When this flag is active, and legacy behavior is present, a warning will be emitted instead of an error.<br><br>

-Below are two flowcharts that describe the process that is used to determine what kind of diagnostic to emit in each case.
-First the analysis step, then second the diagnostic emission step.

 ## Alternatives considered (Optional)